Managing Users

 - Save changes.
 Sign-in works when permissions and row rules allow that user (see Permission Overview).

-Switch to Admin for the internal app experience your team uses to browse and edit records.
-Open the same portal users table there when you need a dashboard-style view instead of the Setup data tools—handy for day-to-day edits without touching schema or imports.
+Your app's own pages can expose table views for day-to-day edits.
+Open the portal users table from the main navigation when you need a dashboard-style view instead of the Data grid—handy for quick record updates without touching schema or imports.

-- Open the users table (or the table you set as the portal users source)—use the same navigation you use for other data in Admin.
+- Navigate to the page that lists your portal users table (or the table you set as the portal users source).

 - Create a record or open an existing one.
 Set the email and other required fields so the person can receive magic links or OTPs.